Poisson boundaries of monoidal categories: Amenable functors

 For functors into categories with nonsimple units we do not have much insight into the meaning of amenability.
 But if we fall back to our standard assumption of simplicity of tensor units, we have the following result.

-\begin{theorem} Let $\CC$ be a rigid C$^*$-tensor category and $F\colon\CC\to\A$ be a unitary tensor functor.
+\begin{theorem} Let $\A$ and $\CC$ be rigid C$^*$-tensor categories with simple units and $F\colon\CC\to\A$ be a unitary tensor functor.
 Then~$F$ is amenable if and only if $\CC$ is weakly amenable and $d^\A F$ is the amenable dimension function on~$\CC$. \end{theorem}

 Let $F\colon\CC\to\A$ be an amenable unitary tensor functor with a right invariant mean $m$.
 For simplicity we assume as usual that $\CC$ and $\A$ are strict and $F$ is an embedding functor.
 Let us start by showing that existence of $F$ implies weak amenability.